 Although Wolvie might have made his exit on the big screen recently in Logan, his adventures continue in the comics and animated features.
 Based on the superheroes created by Jack Kirby and Stan Lee, Wolverine and the X-Men is the fourth animated adaptation of the X-Men characters.
 After an explosion at the school, the X-Men go their separate ways.
 But they must unite once again under the leadership of Wolverine to prevent an inevitable war while also dealing with present problems.
 If you loved the original X-Men animated series, you’ll love this series.
 WATCH NOW

-Of course, this isn’t all that the superhero shows that Showmax has to offer.
+Of course, this isn’t all that the superhero shows and movies that Showmax has to offer.
 There is also Sin City, Kick-Ass, Avengers Assemble, Ultimate Spider-Man Web Warriors, Iron Man: Armored Adventures, Teenage Mutant Ninja Turtles, Super Hero Squad, Fantastic Four: World’s Greatest Heroes, Heroes, Agents of S.H.I.E.L.D., Astro Boy, Aeon Flux, Riddick and many others.
 Sign up for a 14-day free trial to watch these awesome shows and more.

 What superhero movies on Showmax are you watching?